The Status of Complementary and Alternative Medicine Studies (CAM) in Canada

 CAM and the Canadian Medical Profession

-Canada has conducted various studies focusing on complementary and integrative health approaches, reflecting a growing interest in combining traditional and modern healthcare practices.
-Here are some notable studies:
+Canada has conducted a number of studies exploring complementary and integrative health approaches, reflecting a growing interest in bridging traditional, holistic, and modern healthcare practices.

 The Alberta Complementary and Alternative Medicine Study: This research explored the prevalence and types of complementary and alternative medicine (CAM) used by patients with chronic diseases.
 It aimed to understand patients' motivations and experiences with CAM therapies.